The cost of drug rehab ranges widely, depending on the type of program, services provided, and available amenities.

 Every state will have different laws that apply to the business practices of local mental health and addiction treatment programs.
 These laws are almost always designed with the goal of protecting you from spending your money and time on a program that will not be effective.

 It is a good idea to know what is expected of a treatment service provider in your state, so you can make sure the programs you are considering are going above and beyond state standards in advance of enrollment.
-For example, you can find out:

 If you have health insurance, the details in your policy can either support you in getting a great deal of the costs of treatment paid for or minimize the amount the insurance company will cover, depending on your circumstance.